SachinKalsi/blog/category/ml/_posts/2018-05-26-converting-text-to-numeric-vector.md

 It is the product of TF & IDF of a word.

-So TF-IDF value balances between the rare words in the document & high frequency words in the corpus.
+So TF-IDF value balances between the rare words in the document & highly frequent words in the corpus.
 High value of IDF indicates, the word occurs very few times in the whole document corpus.
 And a high value of TF indicates, the word occurs more number of times in the text document.

   1. TF-IDF Vector representation of text1 (India is a beautiful country)